 SaaS Security - Office 365 Email - User Reported Phishing

 Email users are key in fighting against phishing.
-Users can help to detect missed attacks, and let the security admins to block the detected attacks as well as future similar attacks.
+Users can help detect missed attacks, let the security administrators remediate the detected attacks, and adjust the policies to prevent similar attacks in the future.

 Benefits